sdtemple/how-to-use-ai/README.md

 ---

+### Exercise 7: refactoring code

+Here, in [exercise7.py](./exercise7.py), we will refactor poorly written code so that it is easier to read and follows some best coding practices.
+You will write your own prompts with `Ctrl + I` instead of copying and pasting the suggested prompts.
+My solutions are in [answers/exercise7.py](answers/exercise7.py).

+---

-### Exercise 7: how long should the responses be?
+### Exercise 8: how long should the responses be?

-Here, in [exercise7.py](./exercise7.py), we will modify the length of the AI-written code by adjusting the number of tokens.
+Here, in [exercise8.py](./exercise8.py), we will modify the length of the AI-written code by adjusting the number of input tokens.
+You will write your own prompts with `Ctrl + I` instead of copying and pasting the suggested prompts.
+My solutions are in [answers/exercise8.py](answers/exercise8.py).

-### Exercise 8: refactoring code

-TBD

 ---